SAP/spartacus-docs/_pages/contributing/e2e-guidelines.md

 ---
-title: Writing e2e tests in Spartacus
+title: End to end (e2e) tests in Spartacus
 ---

 ## Tests for desktop and mobile